colejd/Kino/readme.md

 ## Installation
+Requirements:
+- Nvidia GPU
+- Windows 10 (8 will probably work, but is untested)

 See the releases page for builds.

 For the PS3 Eye cameras to be properly used, you'll need to use Zadig and set their drivers